aosabook/500lines/contingent/contingent.markdown

 by the absence of classes in the above discussion of Python data structures.
-After all, classes are a frequent mechanism for structuring applications and a hardly less frequent subject of heated debate among their adherents and detractors.
+After all, classes are a frequent mechanism for structuring applications and a hardly less-frequent subject of heated debate among their adherents and detractors.
 Classes were once thought important enough that entire educational curricula were designed around them,